Is Komodo Island closed or remain open for tourists?

 The protest is reasonable because residents living within the Komodo National Park had supported the conservation efforts and tourism development for years.
 They have long been involved in conservation-based tourism.
 Komodo Island closure will deprive them of their source of income, particularly because most residents have given up their lands to the Komodo National Park and switched professions to the tourism sector.

-In response to the plan to ban visitors to Komodo Island for a year, locals voiced concerns that Komodo Island closure would decimate their small businesses and undermine tourism to the region.
-In West Manggarai regency, protesters objected the plan to remove residents from the island, as proposed by the governor.
+In response to the plan to ban visitors to Komodo Island for a year, locals voiced concerns that the Komodo Island closure would decimate their small businesses and undermine tourism to the region.
+In the West Manggarai regency, protesters objected to the plan to remove residents from the island, as proposed by the governor.

-Although the one-year closure was cancelled, the government announced that Komodo island will still undergo some improvements.
+Although the one-year closure was canceled, the government announced that Komodo island will still undergo some improvements.
 A new Komodo dragon research center will be built, and other tourist spots are going to be revamped.
 The plan is to build a world-class infrastructure for nature tourism.

-Other Than Komodo Island, Where Else Can You See Komodo Dragons?
+Where Else Can You See Komodo Dragons?

 According to a study, it is not that Komodo dragons cannot inhabit other regions, but they choose not to.
 They are the true homebody—animals that don’t leave their native land all their life, even though they can travel miles away across difficult terrain.